British Villages icons: The Definitive Guide

 A return to regional traditions and a move to preserve the history and legacy of the humble vernacular home was a relatively recent phenomenon.
 Two of the examples here–Palmer’s Farm and Anne Hathaway’s Cottage–remain standing thanks to the Shakespeare Birthplace Trust, an independent charity that looks after the Shakespeare heritage sites in Stratford-upon-Avon, and thereby preserving the 15th and 16th century homes.
 In 1965, Britain’s The Landmark Trust was founded with the aim of sensitively restoring and furnishing historic buildings, including cottages, so they can inspire the generations to come.

 If you want to learn more, we once again recommend Mary-Ann Ochota’s Hidden Histories: A Spotter’s Guide to the British Landscape (Francis Lincoln, 2016) as well as the other resources linked throughout this piece.

+Be inspired by our memorable tours on offer.
 For more information on all of our tours to the British Isles, click here.

 Stratford upon Avon, Shakespeares birthplace and Anne Hathaway’s cottage as well as the Lake district a UNESCO World site and Dicken’s London are part of guided tour for a small group tour of like minded people learning about the art and literature of England.
 Your tour leader and local guides share day tour itineraries to create a unique travel experience.

 A small group tour of Wales, Scotland & England that traces the history of the journey that is the Industrial revolution.
 Knowledgeable local guides and your tour leader share their history with you on this escorted tour including Glasgow, London, New Lanark & Manchester, Liverpool and the Lake district.